EOFY offer

 Is time tracking software worth it for small businesses?

-Yes.
 Even small teams benefit from accurate billing, better project visibility, and reduced administration time.
-The return on investment typically comes from capturing previously unbilled hours and improving estimates.
+The return on investment typically comes from capturing previously unbilled hours and improving future estimates based on real data.

 What's the difference between time tracking and project management software?

-Time tracking focuses on recording hours worked.
-Project management handles task assignment, deadlines, and team coordination.
-Some tools combine both, while others specialise.
-You can use Xero's project tracking features, which include time tracking capabilities.
+Time tracking focuses on recording hours worked, while project management handles task assignment, deadlines, and team coordination.
+Some tools combine both, so look for an integrated solution if you need both capabilities.

 Disclaimer